Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

-\textit{\textbf{Implementation Details and Evaluation Metrics}} In our experimental protocol, we consider only Daytime-Clear training data as the only source domain, keeping other conditions for testing.
-To create pseudo target domains, we adapt the InstanceDiffusion model \cite{wang2024instancediffusion} according to the proposed method in Section \ref{method_domain_gen} for generating 11,233 images across five virtual scenarios: Virtual Daytime, Night, Foggy, Rainy, and Dusk.
+In our experimental protocol, we consider only Daytime-Clear training data as the source domain, reserving other conditions for testing.
+To create pseudo-target domains, we leverage the InstanceDiffusion model \cite{wang2024instancediffusion} for its ability to apply style transformations while preserving instance-level structural integrity via bounding-box constraints.
+We generated 11{,}233 images across five virtual scenarios: Virtual Daytime-Clear, Night-Clear, Daytime-Foggy, Dusk-Rainy, and Night-Rainy.
+For reproducibility, example generation prompts, generated images, and code are provided in the \textbf{supplementary material}.
 The MIC framework \cite{hoyer2023mic} will be our default UDA component.
 All detection experiments are conducted in a Faster R-CNN \cite{ren2015fasterrcnn} architecture with a ResNet-101 backbone \cite{he2016resnet} and stochastic gradient descent optimally trained with a 0.01 initial learning rate (batch size 8, 36K iterations) and step decay at 24K/32K iterations.
 Training is performed on four RTX 3090 GPUs.
-According to standard evaluation protocols \cite{wu2022sdgod}, mean Average Precision mAP@0.5 is reported, and the mean Performance across Target domains mPT is computed for a comprehensive assessment.
+According to standard evaluation protocols \cite{wu2022sdgod}, mean Average Precision mAP@0.5 is reported, and the mean Performance across Target domains (mPT) is computed for a comprehensive assessment.